 FOI requests must be made in writing.
 We will only consider requests which provide a valid name and address and we will not consider requests which ask us to click on electronic links.
 EIR requests can be made verbally, however we will endeavour to follow this up in writing with the requestor to ensure accuracy.

-The [insert as appropriate- Chair of Governors or Chair of the Board of Trustees] and Headteacher will jointly consider all requests where a public interest test is applied or where there is any doubt on whether an exemption should be applied.
+The Chair of Governors and Headteacher will jointly consider all requests where a public interest test is applied or where there is any doubt on whether an exemption should be applied.
 In applying the public interest test they will:

 Document clearly the benefits of both disclosing or withholding the requested information,